metamode/homebrew-emacs/README.md

-This is a fork of the core Emacs homebrew formula, patched to make cc-mode treat the C++ "auto" keyword as a type (as you'd want it to with C++11 and onward).
+The Emacs homebrew formula, patched to treat the `auto` keyword as a type in cc-mode (for purposes of syntactic highlighting).